fzingg/hyperloop-showcase/README.md

 Things to note in the code above:

-See how we fetch the Reactive Record `Planevent` collection in `before_mount`.
+Note that we fetch the ReactiveRecord `Planevent` collection in `before_mount`.
 Setting this here instead of in `after_mount` means that we do not need to worry about `@planevents` being `nil` as the collection will always contain at least one entry with the actual records being lazy loaded when needed.

 Note how we are binding the state variable `new_planevent` to the `FormControl` and then setting its value based on the value being passed to the `.on(:change)` block.
 This is a standard React pattern.

-Also see how we are saving the new `planevent` where Reactive Record's save returns a promise which means that the block after save is only evaluated when it returns yet React would have moved on to the rest of the code.
+Also see that we are saving the new `planevent` such that ReactiveRecord's save returns a promise.
+This means that the block after save is only evaluated when it returns, yet React would have moved on to the rest of the code.

-Finally note that there is no code which checks to see if there are new planevent yet when you run this, the list of `Planevents` remains magically up-to-date.
+Finally note that there is no code which checks to see if there are new planevents -- the list of `Planevents` remains magically up-to-date.
-Welcome to the wonderful world of **HyperReact** and **HyperMesh** !
+Welcome to the wonderful world of **HyperReact** and **HyperMesh**!

 Refresh your browser and you should have your Showcase app working.

-## Working with HyperMesh (push notifications part)
+##### Step 5.3.4: Working with Push Notifications and HyperMesh

-**HyperMesh** Reactive Record part is the data layer between one client and its server and **HyperMesh** also uses push notifications to push changed records to all connected Reactive Record clients.
+**HyperMesh** ReactiveRecord part is the data layer between one client and its server. **HyperMesh** also uses push notifications to push changed records to all connected ReactiveRecord clients.

-You need to add an initialiser `config/initializers/hyper_mesh.rb`
+You need to add an initializer `config/initializers/hyper_mesh.rb`

 ```ruby
 #config/initializers/hyper_mesh.rb